KaddeOucif/neo4j_workshop_basics/README.md

 WHERE p.name = "Tom Hanks" RETURN p;
 ```

-// did Tom act with Tom ?
+Let's further elaborate on the MATCH clauses.
+Did Tom act with Tom?
 ```
 MATCH (p1:Person)-[a1:ACTED_IN]-(m:Movie)-[a2:ACTED_IN]-(p2:Person)
 WHERE p1.name = "Tom Hanks"